Table of Contents

 The truth: Let’s get one thing straight: Struggling with mental health issues does not equate to weakness.
 No one on this earth makes it through life without dealing with feelings of anxiety and depression.

-That being said, the study from Murmuration did find that, in general, Gen Z reported higher feelings of anxiousness, depression, and self-harm than other generations.
+That being said, a 2023 study from Murmuration did find that, in general, Gen Z reported higher feelings of anxiousness, depression, and self-harm than other generations.

 In the same study, interviewers asked young people why they felt anxious and depressed.
 Their answers revealed that much of their mental health issues stemmed from real-world problems: everything from school shootings to the war in Ukraine to restrictions on abortion access.